-Launch of an Ethics Task Group to review and update the Code of Ethics and Standards of Practice.
+Continued work by the Ethics Task Group to update the Code of Ethics and Standards of Practice.

 Joined the School Counsellors Chapter in celebrating Canadian School Counselling Week in February.

-Continued to annually sponsor two graduate-level courses in clinical supervision at the University of Lethbridge.
+Continued to annually sponsor a graduate-level course in clinical supervision at the University of Lethbridge.

 Certified more Canadian Certified Counsellors – Supervisors and adjusted application and renewal requirements to ensure the certification is more attainable and maintainable for members.